 Typeface design based on the TypeCooker website.

-In my bachelor thesis at Hochschule Augsburg I took a closer look at what can be done with variable fonts.
-They are being described as a significant change in font technology, even though the same technology was introduced and shortly after discontinued in the nineties.
-So I designed one myself and experimented with new ways of implementing this variable font format.
+The bachelor project at Hochschule Augsburg is an examination of what can be done with variable fonts.
+They are described as a significant change in font technology, even though the same technology had been introduced and shortly after discontinued in the nineties.
+Are there chances of it prevailing this time?
+This digital experiment is connecting audiovisual input to the different styles of the typeface and offers an unusual way of interaction with letters on the screen.

 Far away from professional Type Design, there has always been a parallel universe of amateurs and handy men.
 In Contrast to the expert the amateur works casually and improvises.
 He creates upon need, to find a solution to the problem.
 In his work The Savage Mind the french ethnologist Claude Lévi-Strauss makes use of the term Bricoleur as a counterpart to Ingenieur.
 In a semester project we explored this approach.
 We tried out different techniques from the present and the past and dealt with abstraction and restriction, to draw from our Savage Mind.